curl/everything-curl/http/multipart.md

 # Multipart formposts

-A multipart formpost is what an HTTP client sends when an HTML form is submitted with *enctype* set to "multipart/form-data".
-It is an HTTP POST request sent with the request body specially formatted as a series of "parts", separated with MIME boundaries.
+A multipart formpost is what an HTTP client sends when an HTML form is submitted with *enctype* set to `multipart/form-data`.
+It is an HTTP POST request sent with the request body specially formatted as a series of parts, separated with MIME boundaries.

 An example piece of HTML would look like this: